GenAI Case Study

 The first phase focused on transforming the consulting engagement from an ambitious, open-ended vision into a controlled, phased project with clear deliverables at each stage.

-The advisory team reviewed the consulting firm's effort estimates for retained scope — comparing hours by role against industry benchmarks for comparable AI implementation projects.
-The analysis revealed systematic overestimation:
+Effort estimate challenge.
+The advisory team reviewed the consulting firm’s effort estimates for retained scope, comparing hours by role against industry benchmarks for comparable AI implementation projects.
+The analysis revealed systematic overestimation.

 RoleProposed HoursBenchmarked HoursAdjustment

-Beyond hours, the advisory team challenged the consulting firm's rate card.
+Rate card optimisation.
+Beyond hours, the advisory team challenged the consulting firm’s rate card.
 Blended rates were compared against European market rates for comparable AI consulting expertise.
-The analysis identified that senior architect rates were 15–20% above market, and that the proposed team composition was top-heavy (too many senior resources for tasks that mid-level engineers could deliver).
+Senior architect rates were 15 to 20% above market, and the proposed team composition was top-heavy.
 Right-sizing the team composition and rates contributed an additional 8% saving beyond the hours reduction.

 04